CurrentCoin/ecommerce-react-metamask/README.md

 If you don't want to do that, change the hardcoded address, or simply don't authorize payment when requested to in MetaMask.

 There is also a submit form with a hardcoded AWS API URL in there.
 This needs to be changed also.

-To set up your own, use API Gateway and DynamoDB, and AWS Lambda to tie those together.
+To set up your own, use AWS' API Gateway and DynamoDB, with Lambda to tie those together.

 Everything else is pretty straightforward.

-To my knowledge, there aren't many up to date example repos showing how to make a payment from MetaMask using Ethereum or an ERC-20 coin.
+To my knowledge, as of mid 2021, there aren't many up to date example repos showing how to make a payment from MetaMask using Ethereum or an ERC-20 coin.
 You can consult this repo to learn how.
 You can also modify it for your own needs.

 Major libraries used are: axios, Google's Material UI, Web3, ethers, react-router-dom.